nasif-co/Asterism/Code Descriptions/Server.md

 }
 ```

-In turn, this function updates the server time, checks for the new sunriseTime and nightime at 1:00AM every day, and also keeps track of the sunDown variable, making sure it is accurate.
+This function updates the server time, checks for the new *sunriseTime* and *nightime* at 1:00AM every day, and also keeps track of the sunDown variable, making sure it is accurate.
 Whenever the sun sets or rises, it also tells any open visualization that it is now daytime or nighttime (which is described below).

 #### Socket.io
 ```js